leogjhuang/unExpired/README.md

 Don’t believe it’s that easy?
 Test it yourself!
 The unExpired app also offers amazing features, such as light and dark modes and a wide selection of colours for you to choose from when listing your items.

 Food, Cosmetics, Medication?!
 Don’t think unExpired is some one-trick pony.
 Use the app to track and get notified of anything that has an expiration date.
 All you have to do is sit patiently for that notification to appear.

-unExpired, towards the path of never having expired products again.